santiago silver - Fotolia

-Email security gateways monitor an organization's inbound and outbound email traffic for unwanted or malicious emails.
-These products block or quarantine malware, phishing attacks, and spam as their core functionality, but many also offer data loss prevention (DLP) and/or email encryption capabilities for outbound emails.
+Email security gateways monitor an organization's inbound and outbound email traffic for unwanted or malicious messages.
+These products block or quarantine malware, phishing attacks and spam as their core functionality, but many also offer data loss prevention and email encryption capabilities for outbound email.

-Many email security gateway products and services are available, and collectively they meet the needs of virtually every organization.
-Trying to select one product or service from the many available options can be a daunting task.
-As part of an email security gateway evaluation, an organization should develop a set of criteria, such as a list of questions, to answer for each evaluated product through research, vendor discussions, product testing and/or other means.
+Many email security gateway products and services available meet the needs of virtually every organization.
+Trying to select one product or service from the many available options, however, can be a daunting task.
+As part of an email security gateway evaluation, an organization should develop a set of criteria, such as a list of questions, to answer for each evaluated product through research, vendor discussions, product testing or other means.

 This article provides several potential criteria that should be included in an email security gateway evaluation.